Kangaroo care: Technique

-Kangaroo care seeks to provide restored closeness of the newborn with family members by placing the infant in direct skin-to-skin contact with one of them.
+Kangaroo care seeks to provide restored closeness of the newborn with family members by placing the infant in direct SSC with one of them.
 This ensures physiological and psychological warmth and bonding.
-The parent's stable body temperature helps to regulate the neonate's temperature more smoothly than an incubator, and allows for readily accessible breastfeeding when the mother holds the baby this way.
+The parent's stable body temperature helps to regulate the neonate's temperature more smoothly than an incubator and allows for readily accessible breastfeeding when the mother holds the baby this way.